World can end AIDS by 2030, says UN agency

 “Women and girls are still disproportionately affected, particularly in sub-Saharan Africa.
 Globally, 4,000 young women and girls became infected with HIV every week in 2022.
 Only 42% of districts with HIV incidence over 0.3% in sub-Saharan Africa are currently covered with dedicated HIV prevention programmes for adolescent girls and young women.”

 Funding for HIV, the report found out, declined in 2022 from both international and domestic sources, falling back to the same level as in 2013.
-Funding amounted to US$ 20.8 billion in 2022, far short of the US$ 29.3 billion needed by 2025.
+Funding amounted to $20.8 billion in 2022, far short of the $29.3 billion needed by 2025.

 “We are hopeful, but it is not the relaxed optimism that might come if all was heading as it should be.
 It is, instead, a hope rooted in seeing the opportunity for success, an opportunity that is dependent on action,” said Byanyima.
 “The facts and figures shared in this report do not show that as a world we are already on the path, they show that we can be.
 The way is clear.”